 The Real Force Castle

 The Real Force Castle (Castillo de la Real Fuerza in Spanish) is located in the very entrance of the Plaza de Armas, the most ancient place of Old Havana, the official place where the city of Havana was born.
-It is about a military fortification built in 1558, after that the Fuerza Vieja, the first Havana fortress was destroyed.
+It is a military fortification built in 1558, just after the destruction of the Fuerza Vieja fortress.
 The Castillo del la Real Fuerza was initially built under the direction of Bartolomé Sánchez and then Francisco Colona engineers.

-We deduce that "Fuerza Vieja" (Old Force) is the name that Spanish gave to the former fortress and "Real Fuerza" (Real Force) is the name of the new, really strong, fortress, not like the "Old" one which was defeated.
-The original name of that former fortress seems to be unknown, probably because it was a very early step of the Cuban history and documents about details on the old fortress don't exist, except these that came after its destruction.
+We deduce that "Fuerza Vieja" (Old Force) is the name that the Spanish gave to the former fortress and "Real Fuerza" (Real Force) is the name of the new, really strong, fortress, not like the "Old" one which was defeated.
+The original name of that former fortress seems to be unknown, probably because it was a very early step of the Cuban history and documented details about the old fortress don't exist, except these that came after its destruction.

 The template of the Castillo de la Real Fuerza is a square divided in nine exactly equal parts, which distribute in four regular bastions.
 The fortification is surrounded by water, through a fosse limited by the perimeter wall.
 The work reminds the Italian and French fortifications if the XVI century, nevertheless the volume and the architectonic mass, as well as its isolation make it more similar to the Middle Age tradition.

-It was built with the purpose to defense the city from the pirats foreign armies and corsary attacks, nevertheless its location, too much innermost in the Havana Bay doesn't seem to be the best suited for this task.
-But, in 1762, it managed to resist the English army and several others.
+It was built with the purpose of defending the city from the pirats, foreign armies and corsary attacks, nevertheless its location, too much innermost in the Havana Bay doesn't seem to be the best suited for this task, even if, in 1762, it managed to resist the English army and several others.

-I have the opinion that Spanish were not stupid, they knew very well what they're did.
+I have the opinion that the Spanish were not stupid, they knew very well what they're did.
 If they built the fortress as inside the bay it was evidently because its main purpose was not to reject attacks from the sea.
 In fact, it also had the purpose to store treasures brought from Spain.
-And there, its inside position in the Bay takes its full meaning, and this is maybe the main reason Spanish decided to build the fortress exactly in that place.
+And this is where the so inermost position acquires its full meaning, and this is maybe the main reason the Spanish decided to build the fortress exactly in that place.

-After all, the most suitable fortress to reject external attacks was obviously the Morro Fortress.
+After all, the most suitable fortress to reject external attacks were obviously the Morro Fortress, which was built a few years after.
 This makes sense.
-Why reserve two fortresses to the same defensive role?
+Why reserve two fortresses to the same defensive purpose?
 It seems evident that the Morro was for the defense from the outside and the Castle was for the inside security and treasure storage.
-Further, the commons sense bring us to consider that in that epoch the dangers of inner steal were much more real than the external invasions, which obviously existed but they had less probabilities to occur.
+Further, the common sense suggests to consider that in that epoch, the dangers of inner steal were much more real than external invasions, which obviously existed but they were less likely to occur.
 Beware, these are only conjectures, personal interpretations based on the analysis of the facts, not on deep studies or official facts about the matter.

-The building of this fortress took 19 years to finish even if the superior floors were built later and server as a residence for the governors.
-Finally, roughly in 1630 a floor was added to the stronghold in the south-east corner.
-There it was placed the statue of the Giraldilla, which represents a woman with a cross in the hand, today symbol of Havana.
+The building of this fortress took 19 years to finish even if the superior floors were built later and served as a residence for the governors.
+Finally, roughly in 1630, a floor was added to the stronghold in the south-east corner.
+In that floor the statue of the Giraldilla was placed, which represents a woman with a cross in the hand, today symbol of Havana.
 It is said that this bronze statue was melted in Havana in the year 1632 by the artist Jerónimo Martínez Pinzón.

 The Giraldilla Legend